 One of the consequences of splitting a sandwich with a friend is that one of you will have to share half of a superior sandwich.
 That was the case with the Ruben I split with my friend Paul Lilly.
 Rarely will you consider the sandwich he ordered (a Philly cheesesteak sandwich) a “Miss Congeniality” of sandwiches, but Bocadillos’ Ruben is just that much better than just about any other sandwich.
 Place it on a line-up of the Duke City’s best sandwiches and it might rise to the top.
 It’s on my list.

-The 5-0-Philly is pretty terrific in its own right.
+That “Miss Congeniality,” the 5-0-Philly is pretty terrific in its own right.
 Constructed with slow-roasted beef, Swiss cheese, New Mexico green chile, green and red bell peppers, mushrooms and onions, it’s a coalescence of ingredients and flavors that will delight you.
-There is so much going on, however, that the green chile didn’t express itself quite as much as this New Mexico native would have liked.
+There is so much going on, however, that the green chile doesn’t express itself quite as much as this New Mexico native would have liked.
 What does stand out is the slow roasted beef, as tender, moist and delicious as possible.

 As a young student, I disliked cold weather intensely because it meant summer vacation was over and school was back in session.
-As a seasoned citizen, I’m looking forward to cold weather because it will mean Bocadillos will be serving soup.
-Having served as a judge at the 2013 Roadrunner Food Bank’s SouperBowl fund-raising event, I’m well acquainted with Bocadillo’s soup.
-Its Southwest chicken corn chowder earned the Critics’ Choice award.
+As a seasoned citizen, I’m looking forward to cold weather because it means Bocadillos is serving soup.
+Having served for six years as a judge at the Roadrunner Food Bank’s SouperBowl fund-raising event, I’m well acquainted with Bocadillos soup.
+Its Southwest chicken corn chowder earned the Critics’ Choice award in 2013.
+In the 2014 soup soiree, Bocadillos green chile chicken corn chowder earned third place in the Peoples’ Choice category.
+Better than both of these is a smoked sweet potato-chipotle soup reminiscent of the phenomenal soups prepared in Santa Fe’s Jambo.
+It’s one of the very best soups this veteran soup judge has enjoyed.

-It’s highly likely Bocadillos will likely earn quite a few awards over the years.
+It’s highly likely Bocadillos will likely earn quite a few “best of” and “peoples’ choice” awards over the years.
 Within months after launching its grab-and-go operation, no less than Food Network glitterati Guy Fieri and the Diners, Drive-Ins and Dives crew came calling.
 Fieri’s September, 2013 visit caused quite a stir and when the episode showcasing Bocadillos aired on Monday, October 28, 2013, viewers all over the country found out about the small unconventional restaurant which serves one of the world’s best Ruben sandwiches.
+Even more remarkable is that the best Ruben in Albuquerque may not even be the best sandwich on the Bocadillos menu.

 Bocadillos Slow Roasted: A Sandwich Shop